 Natural wonders like the Dover Stone Church will make you feel like you’re in New Zealand, not the Hudson Valley.
 There’s castle ruins that make you feel like you’re in the middle of Scotland.
 Lucky Orphans Horse Rescue is such an amazing cause and could really benefit from an increased amount of visitors.
 And with the Culinary Institute of America in Dutchess County, you’d better bet that you can find an incredible culinary scene.

 Whether you’re visiting over the weekend or spending 2 days in Dutchess County NY, prepare to be charmed by this beautiful section of the state.
-Let me show you exactly what I did when I was in Dutchess County, which emphasized eco-friendly travel, vegan travel, and combating overtourism by visiting the lesser known spots.
+Let me show you exactly all of the amazing things to do in Dutchess County: the activities that emphasize eco-friendly travel, vegan travel, and combat overtourism by visiting the lesser known spots.

 Day 1 in Dutchess County